ericwoud/buildRKarch/README.md

 You need:

-  - Rockchip device (now only RK3288)
+  - Rockchip device (now only RK3288 and RK3588)
   - SD card

 ### Prerequisites